-- (2) The provisions of subsection (1) shall, mutatis mutandis, apply in respect of the giving of evidence at an inquiry before the Director-General. - (3) In case any part of the evidence is taken viva voce, the Director-General may exercise the powers conferred on a Commission appointed under the provisions of the Commissions of Inquiry Act for compelling the attendance of witnesses and the production of documents and for administering oaths to all persons who shall be examined before him.
+(2) The provisions of subsection (1) shall, mutatis mutandis, apply in respect of the giving of evidence at an inquiry before the Director-General.

+(3) In case any part of the evidence is taken viva voce, the Director-General may exercise the powers conferred on a Commission appointed under the provisions of the Commissions of Inquiry Act for compelling the attendance of witnesses and the production of documents and for administering oaths to all persons who shall be examined before him.

-Exercise of discretionary power by Director-General.
-168. Where any discretionary or other power is given to the Director-General by this Act or any regulation made thereunder, he shall not exercise that power adversely in respect of the applicant for registration or the registered owner of an Industrial Design, Patent or Mark or any other matter provided under this Act without (if duly required so to do within the prescribed time) giving such applicant or registered owner an opportunity of being heard.
+Exercise of168.
+Where any discretionary or other power is given to the Director- General by Director- General.168.
+Where any discretionary or other power is given to the Director- General by this Act or any regulation made thereunder, he shall not exercise that power adversely in respect of the applicant for registration or the registered owner of an Industrial Design, Patent, Mark or Geographical Indication or any other matter provided under this Act without (if duly required so to do within the prescribed time) giving such applicant or registered owner an opportunity of being heard.

 Director-General may seek assistance of Attorney-General.

 169. The Director-General may, in any case of doubt or difficulty arising in the administration of any of the provisions of this Act, seek the assistance of the Attorney-General.